ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S10-kubernetes-09-Liveness-Readiness-and-Startup-Probes/README.md

     test: readiness
   type: NodePort
 ```

+> **successThreshold:** Minimum consecutive successes for the probe to be considered successful after having failed.
+Defaults to 1.

+> **failureThreshold:** After a probe fails failureThreshold times in a row, Kubernetes considers that the overall check has failed: the container is not ready/healthy/live.
+Defaults to 3.
+Minimum value is 1.

 - In this image (clarusway/readinessprobe), for the `first 45 seconds` the container returns a status of 500.
 Than the container will return a status of `200`.